 .
 There’s no need to tell your current provider that you are moving your money, we’ll do that for you and arrange the transfer.

-You will start to earn interest on the amount you transfer from the second working day after we receive the transfer cheque from your current ISA provider.
+You will start to earn interest on the amount you transfer from the day that we receive your funds electronically from your current ISA provider, or from the second day that we receive a transfer cheque.
 Under the HMRC (HM Revenue and Customs) guidelines your current provider is obliged to complete the transfer within 15 days of receiving the request from us.